 - Is the online degree the same as the degree students earn on campus?

-The core required computer science courses are the same between the on campus CS Bachelor's program and the online CS Post-Baccalaureate program.
+The core required computer science courses are the same between the on campus CS bachelor's degree program and the online CS postbaccalaureate program.
 The computer science courses taken online are the same computer science courses taken on campus.
-However, Bachelor's students have more requirements: they must take Calculus, Stats for Engineers, Technical Writing, and select an emphasis area, which requires more credits to graduate.
+However, bachelor's students have more requirements: they must take Calculus, Stats for Engineers, Technical Writing, and select an emphasis area, which requires more credits to graduate.

 - Is this program ABET accredited?